mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/monday-connector.md

 ### 1. Choose display name
 Choose a display name that helps users recognize merge requests, issues, or documentation in a Copilot response.

-### 2. Monday.com Callback URL
+### 2. Monday.com Instance URL
-Enter the Callback URL of your Monday.com app that you configured in the previous step.
+Enter the Instance URL of your Monday.com instance. (e.g. `https://test-instance.monday.com`)

 ### 3. Authenticate